nakulmitra/java-interview-questions/README.md

     .collect(Collectors.toList());
 ```

-### How do you count the frequency of elements in a list?
+### How do we count the frequency of elements in a list?

 ```java
 List<String> items = List.of("apple", "banana", "apple", "orange", "banana", "apple");